int128/flux-continuous-deployment-demo/README.md

 This demo will deploy the following components:

-1. Application manifest (Deployment, Service and Ingress)
+1. Demo app (Deployment, Service and Ingress)
-1. NGINX Ingress
+1. Contour (Ingress controller)
 1. Flux

 You can access the demo app via Ingress on http://hellopage-127-0-0-1.nip.io:30080.